StaccatoSemibreve/gardenofchaos.xyz/editable/resources.md

 * [Events:](https://fantasystrike.com/events) The official Fantasy Strike events page.
 * [The Discord:](https://discord.gg/FantasyStrike) The official Fantasy Strike Discord server.
 * [The Subreddit:](https://www.reddit.com/r/FantasyStrike) The Fantasy Strike subreddit.
 (With a [resources page](https://reddit.com/r/FantasyStrike/wiki/fantasy-strike-resources) of its own!)
+* [Mizuumi Wiki:](https://wiki.gbl.gg/w/Fantasy_Strike) A wiki for Fantasy Strike.
-* [Custom Team Battle manager:](teams) A tool for managing Team Battles between custom teams of Fantasy Strike characters, including any number of non-unique characters, based on [Danielizabeth Stretulch's similar tool for all Yomi characters.](https://danielstretulch.github.io/)
+* [Custom Team Battle manager:](teamselector) A tool for managing Team Battles between custom teams of Fantasy Strike characters, including any number of non-unique characters, based on [Danielizabeth Stretulch's similar tool for all Yomi characters.](https://danielstretulch.github.io/)
 	* If you need an async version you can entirely determine before the match, [here's one!](teams2) It works by picking exactly enough blind picks that you can't run out before the match ends.
 * [monorail's fs_stats:](https://github.com/undergroundmonorail/fs_stats) A python tool for tracking your win-rate.
 * [trapdoorbeaver's safe zone template:](https://twitter.com/trapdoorbeaver/status/1278559863321137153) A Twitter post containing reference images for where important parts of Fantasy Strike's UI are located.